This yogurt mousse is an easy, lightened up dessert, delicately sweetened with Welch’s Chia Strawberry Fruit Spread.

 I suppose one step is to at least occasionally introduce you to desserts that are a little more on the healthier side, right?
 So that’s what I’m doing today.
 I think this would actually be a good Valentine’s dessert for someone who wants to keep things lighter.
 The yogurt mousse is an off-white, sliiiiightly leaning towards pink, and the topping is red.
 Pink(ish… okay fine, off-white) and red.
 Perfect.

 First, that red stuff that I so artfully placed on top of the mousse.
 It’s Welch’s chia strawberry fruit spread.
 It’s like jam but… it uses chia seeds (700 seeds per serving!) to get that “jam” consistency.
 Cool huh?
 Chia seeds are super good for you, so it’s kind of a cheater way to get some extra goodness in your diet.
 The ingredient list is pretty simple, without any GMO’s, preservatives, artificial stuff, or high fructose corn syrup.
-You can read all about it at Welch’s.
+You can read all about it at Welch’s website.
 It also comes in their classic concord grape!

 This mousse has no extra added sugar (note: there’s sugar in the spread), and it’s rather lightly sweetened.
 If you have a sweet tooth, just spoon a little more of the spread on top, to taste.
 Disclaimer though… it’s not low fat.
 It has cream in it, and I personally used full fat Greek yogurt in it.
 You can sub a lower fat Greek yogurt, but you gotta keep the cream.